oliver006/elasticsearch-test-data/README.md

 Requires [Docker](https://docs.docker.com/get-docker/) for running the app and [Docker Compose](https://docs.docker.com/compose/install/) for running a single ElasticSearch domain with two nodes (es1 and es2).

-1. Set the maximum virutal memory of your machine to `262144` otherwise the ElasticSearch instances will crash, [see the docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)
+1. Set the maximum virtual memory of your machine to `262144` otherwise the ElasticSearch instances will crash, [see the docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)
     ```bash
     $ sudo sysctl -w vm.max_map_count=262144
     ```